EveryOneIsGross/tehSIMS/README.md

 ---

-Enjoy observing and experiencing Teh Sims as you watch the Sim autonomously fulfill their needs in the virtual world!
+Enjoy observing and experiencing Teh Sims as you watch the Sim autonomously fulfill their needs in their tiny room.